eastgenomics/eggd_artemis/Readme.md

 ## What does this app do?

-Gathers required files and creates file containing urls for to allow file download within CUH & the LGLs.
+Gathers required files and creates file containing urls to allow file download within CUH & the LGLs.

 ## What inputs are required for this app to run?
 * `snv_path`: List of absolute paths to folder containing the variant reports for small variants